Dimensions of fractional Brownian images: Statement and Discussion of Results

 and the kernels (\ref{ker}).
-This is analagous to Matilla's result \cite[Lemma 3.11]{mat:book}, which covers the special case where $f_\omega$ denote orthogonal projections and $\Omega = G(n, m)$, the Grassmanian of $m$ dimensional subspaces of $\R^n$.
-However, such a result does not always hold for in a general and so must be included as a hypothesis.
-This allows us to prove the following lemma which is a critical component of why the profiles of higher dimensional sets relate to the lower dimensional images.
-Essentially, it says that the integral of the modified kernels (\ref{modker}) over the probability space is bounded above by the kernels (\ref{ker}).
-This property is the main motivation for the choice of kernels.\\
+This is analogous to Matilla's result \cite[Lemma 3.11]{mat:book}, which covers the special case where $f_\omega$ denote orthogonal projections and $\Omega = G(n, m)$, the Grassmannian of $m$ dimensional subspaces of $\R^n$.
+However, such a result does not hold in general and so must be included as a hypothesis.
+This allows us to prove the following lemma that is a critical component of the following proofs.
+Essentially, it says that the integral of the modified kernels (\ref{modker}) over the probability space is bounded above by the kernels (\ref{ker}). \\

-\begin{lemma} Let $E \subset \R^n$ be compact, $\theta \in (0, 1]$, $\gamma > 0$ and $ 0 \leq s < m \leq n$.
-If $\{f_\omega : E \rightarrow \R^m, \omega \in \Omega\}$ is a set of continuous $\sigma(\mathcal{F} \times \mathcal{B})$-measurable functions such that there exists $c > 0$ satisfying
+\begin{lemma} Let $E \subset \R^n$ be compact, $\theta \in (0, 1]$, $\gamma > 0$, $m \in \N$ and $ 0 \leq s < m$.
+If $\{f_\omega : E \rightarrow \R^m, \omega \in \Omega\}$ is a set of continuous $\sigma(\{F \times B : F \in \mathcal{F}, B \in \mathcal{B}\})$-measurable functions such that there exists $c > 0$ satisfying

 for all $x, y \in E$ and $r > 0$, then there exists $C_{s, m} > 0$ such that

 \end{lemma}